 She quickly found her place within our circle.

 We were shooting marbles when, out of the eternal blue, she stared me down to say, "you're ugly."

-Those two words, coming from seven year old lips, and spoken nearly four decades ago, subconsciously taunt me to this day, February 8, 2013 . . .
-And moreover, even now, can shape my self esteem in a negative way.
+Those two words, coming from seven-year-old lips and spoken nearly four decades ago, subconsciously taunt me to this day, August 6, 2017.
+And moreover, even now, can negatively shape my self-esteem.